Audio Recording on a Budget: Going In-house

 - Use a professional narrator in a recording studio

-This article will provide guidance on the first option.
+This article will provide guidance on the first option, for those with very little budget.

 Tips for A Great Audio Script